 - 1. Turn the ignition switch to the ON position, engine off.

-5 - 2.
-Vehicle stopped, with foot on brake. - 3.
-Place the transmission into NEUTRAL. - 4.
-Hold down the NEUTRAL "pin" switch (with a pen, etc.) for four seconds until the LED light by the switch starts to blink indicating shift in progress.
+- 2. Vehicle stopped, with foot on brake.

+- 3. Place the transmission into NEUTRAL.

+4. Hold down the NEUTRAL "pin" switch (with a pen, etc.) for four seconds until the LED light by the switch starts to blink indicating shift in progress.
 The light will stop blinking (stay on solid) when the NEUTRAL shift is complete.
-A "To Tow Vehicle Safely, Read Neutral Shift Procedure in Owners Manual" message will display on the Electronic Vehicle Information Center (EVIC).
-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.